wigig-tools/qd-interpreter/README.md

 `$ python qdVisualizer.py --s scenarioName`

-For the purpose of this document, we will use the _Raw Spatial Sharing _scenario as an example scenario.
+For the purpose of this section, we will use the `Raw Spatial Sharing` scenario as an example scenario.
 It gives us the following command:

 ```$ python qdVisualizer.py --s RawSpatialSharing```

 The first time a scenario is launched, it just reads the input from the NIST Q-D channel realization software and ns-3 and nothing is configured for the visualization itself.
 Once the visualizer is launched, you should obtain the visualization displayed on the figure below.

 <img src="docs/img/RawSSFirstLaunch.png" alt="drawing">